cotarr/irc-hybrid-client/server/testws/README.md

 The purpose of this page is to challenge the authorization of the websocket server connection request.
-This web page can also be used in combination with postman to view API responses as described in the API section of the /docs.
+This web page can also be used in combination with Thunder Client to view API responses as described in the API section of the /docs.

 Caution, when enabled, this test page is publicly visible and does not require